 Lay your head: The Rest Farm holds a special place in my heart.
 It’s great for lounging or volunteering in exchange for room and board.
 In the coming months various workshops will be taking place there, too.

-This was unfortunately a quick pass-through for us but one that won’t soon be forgotten.
-There are great treks around Nature’s Valley that I wish I’d had a chance to check out.
-Top-of-the-list went to bungee jumping at Bloukran’s Bridge, which is the highest natural bungee jump in the world.
+Nature’s Valley, an introduction to the Garden Route, was unfortunately a quick pass-through for us but one that won’t soon be forgotten.
+There are several hikes in the area that I wish I’d had a chance to check out.
+Top-of-the-list went to bungee jumping at Bloukrans Bridge, which is the highest natural bungee jump in the world.

 Unfortunately, because I wanted to love everything about this place, I hate to say that the dorms left a bit to be desired.
 They felt too cramped and old.
 I’d go for a private room or the campgrounds instead next time.

 Once you hit Wilderness, you’ll know you’re in the Western Cape.
 The circular huts of the eastern part of the country fade and make way for picture-perfect beachfront cottages.
-It’s not that one is better than the other.
-I missed the rugged style of the east, but to each her own, right?
+It’s not that one is better than the other, though I missed the rugged style of the east.
+To each her own, right?

 The sunset here wasn’t the typical orangey-pink sherbet sunset I’d normally think of to characterize a spectacular sunset.
 Rather, it consisted of wispy clouds, purple, periwinkle, and soft blues.
 The sky seemed massive that day over an expansive beach and the sun appeared to take hours to set.
 The day just didn’t want to end, it seemed.
 The waves on the sand mirrored the sky perfectly in a blurple (that would be, blue + purple) explosion.
 It was poetic.